-5.1.1 The HRA screening assessment (Environ, 2012) identified a range of likely significant effects on the North and South Pennine Moorlands that could result from the Core Strategy for Bradford district.
-This list has been reviewed and rationalised, with new impact categories added as part of the Appropriate Assessment procedure.
-A revised screening matrix is presented in Appendix I, while the following sections provide information on how the identified impact pathways could affect the moors.
+6.1.1 Acknowledging that the Core Strategy for Bradford district is not directly connected with or necessary to the management of the sites for nature conservation, the HRA screening assessment (Environ, 2012) identified a range of likely significant effects on the North and South Pennine Moorlands that could result from the plan.
+This list was reviewed and rationalised in the May 2013 iteration of this report, with new impact categories added as part of the Appropriate Assessment procedure.
+A revised screening matrix for Core Strategy policies at the Proposed Modifications stage (taking into account incorporated mitigation measures) is presented in Appendix I, while the following sections provide information on how the identified impact pathways could affect the moors and have influenced the development of mitigation measures.

-5.2 Loss of Supporting Habitat
+6.2 Loss of Supporting Habitat